27 Eco-Friendly Kid's Stocking Filler Ideas On A Budget

 eco friendly chocolate bar

-22. Organic Chocolate bar
+24. Organic Chocolate bar

-Who can resist a delicious bar of sustainable chocolate?
-Mainstream brands have been ignoring the topic of child labour in their supply chain for decades.
+Mainstream chocolate brands have been ignoring the topic of child labour in their supply chain for decades.
 Thankfully there are plenty of organic options that are grown without toxic pesticides and have much better working conditions for cocoa farmers.

 eco friendly chocolate santas in cardboard packaging

-25. Organic Milk chocolate Santas
+27. Organic Milk chocolate Santas

 Cocoa Loco milk chocolate is more than just Fairtrade, it is certified organic by the Soil Association.
-Organic chocolate is different because it uses no toxic pesticides, no artificial additives, preservatives or GMO ingredients and has the highest standards of animal welfare.
+Organic chocolate is different because it uses no toxic pesticides, artificial additives, preservatives or GMO ingredients and has the highest standards of animal welfare.

-Buy at Ethical Superstore
+Buy at Ethical Superstore UK

 I hope you managed to get some inspiration for your eco-friendly Christmas stocking.
 Let me know your favourite idea in the comments below and don’t forget to check out the Christmas section on my blog.